LLMs Process Lists With General Filter Heads: What do the Filter Heads write to the residual stream?

 \item Filter heads write the positional information or the \emph{order id} of the filtered items (e.g., \textit{the second item}).
 And this information is then dereferenced based on the task/format requirements with a \emph{lookback} mechanism identified in \cite{prakash2025language}. \end{enumerate}

-To distinguish between these hypotheses, we design a controlled causal mediation analysis by patching the output of the filter heads (output of OV projection).
-We create source and destination prompts with different predicate but the same collection of items presented in different order (see \Cref{fig:ov_patching_filter} left).
-This ensures that $c_\text{src}$, the correct answer of the source prompt remain a valid option in both prompts, enabling us to test \textbf{H1}.
-While shuffling we make sure that the order of $c_\text{src}$ is different so that we can test \textbf{H2}.
-We choose an MCQ format and ensure that the MCQ labels differs between the prompts to avoid confounding effects of this intervention.
+To distinguish between these hypotheses, we design a controlled causal mediation analysis by patching the output of the filter heads (output of the OV projection).
+We create source and destination prompts with different predicates but the same collection of items presented in different orders (see \Cref{fig:ov_patching_filter} left).
+This ensures that $c_\text{src}$, the correct answer of the source prompt remains a valid option in both prompts, enabling us to test \textbf{H1}.
+While shuffling, we make sure that the order of $c_\text{src}$ is different so that we can test \textbf{H2}.
+We choose an MCQ format and ensure that the MCQ labels differ between the prompts to avoid confounding effects of this intervention.

-We patch the output (OV contribution to residual stream) of 79 filter heads identified with the \textit{SelectOne} task (not MCQ).
+We patch the output (OV contribution to the residual stream) of 79 filter heads identified with the \textit{SelectOne} task (not MCQ).
 The results plotted in \Cref{fig:ov_patching_filter} (right) reveal nuanced insights:

 \begin{enumerate}[label=\arabic*., leftmargin=*] \item The logit of $c_\text{src}$, the answer in the source prompt, and the target of the transferred predicate, increase significantly after patching.
 The MCQ label associated with $c_\text{src}$ in the destination prompt also elevates significantly.
 This provides some evidence in support of \textbf{H1} that filter heads do write filtered items directly to the residual stream.
 However, we acknowledge that these elevated scores may also be explained if filter heads in earlier layers also mediate the predicate information, which is then read and executed by the filter heads in later layers.